jcsmileyjr/stats-preview-card-component/README-template.md

 ### What I learned

-This was a great revisit of mixing CSS Grid with Flexbox to style the project.
-The biggest issue I had was tweaking the image to have a purple hue layered on top of it.
-My takeaway is the UI design aspects such as highlighting a single key word with the purple accent color, shading the image with a color, and compacting the message in short form.
+1. Mixing CSS Grid and Flexbox to style a UI
+2. Tweaking an image with CSS to have a purple hue layered on top it.
+3. UI design aspects such as highlighting a single key word with the purple accent color, shading the image with the same accent color, and compacting the message in short form.

 Some code that I'm proud of: